What is considered a Dental Emergency?

 In general, any dental problem that needs immediate treatment to stop bleeding, alleviate severe pain, or save a tooth is considered an emergency.
 This consideration also applies to severe infections that can be life-threatening.

 If you have any of these symptoms, you may be experiencing a dental emergency.
 Call us immediately and describe what happened.
-Please understand that if emergency treatment is necessary after regular hours a $200 after-hours fee will be applied towards treatment.
+Please understand that if emergency treatment is necessary after regular hours a fee will be applied.
 If we are not available, you may need to go to an emergency dentist or the ER.